2018 KBS Song Festival: Broadcast

-On December 13, a second lineup of artists was revealed: EXO, Twice, AOA, VIXX, NU'EST W, GOT7, MONSTA X, NCT, Highlight's Yong Jun Hyung, 10 cm, Roy Kim, Lovelyz, and MOMOLAND.
-It was also revealed that this year's MCs will be EXO's Chanyeol, Twice's Dahyun, and BTS's Jin.
+On December 13, a second lineup of artists was revealed: EXO, Twice, AOA, Vixx, NU'EST W, GOT7, Monsta X, NCT, Highlight's Yong Jun Hyung, 10cm, Roy Kim, Lovelyz, and Momoland.
+It was also revealed that the event's MCs would be EXO's Chanyeol, Twice's Dahyun, and BTS's Jin.

 On December 20, the third and final lineup was revealed: WJSN (Cosmic Girls), Kim Yeon Ja, and Celeb Five.
 It was revealed that JYP and SM would create special stages.